RajeckMassa/DHEXT4/README.md

 # Hide tool
 To hide data, the following command can be used:
-`python3 Hide.py -f path/to/image.dd -d dataToHide - techniqueToUse --log/--no-log`
+`python3 Hide.py -f path/to/image.dd -d dataToHide -t techniqueNrToUse --log/--no-log`
 All the techniques used to hide data are listed in the thesis, which can be found ... .

 # Detection tool